dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 Clients can use the support service to ask for help with any aspect of the service we provide, including help with using the admin panel and advice on getting the best out of their site.
 But there are some limitations.
 Under the support service, we do not:

-- Add any new functionality requiring anything beyond extremely trivial development.
-This does not generally include installing plugins: checking and installing plugins is allowed
+- add any new functionality requiring anything beyond extremely trivial development or plugin integration
-- Alter the source code of a plugin or library maintained by a third party
+- alter the source code of a plugin or library maintained by a third party
-- Do things that the client can do for themselves in the WordPress administration area.
-In this situation, help them by letting them know the steps to take to achieve whatever they're trying to do.
+- do things that the client can do for themselves, letting them know how to do it themselves instead
-- Other than by prior arrangement, communicate on the client's behalf with the operators of third-party services that the site uses
+- other than by prior arrangement, communicate on the client's behalf with the operators of third-party services that the site uses

-- Install a plugin that fails an inspection
-- Do research to identify plugins to solve a particular problem.
-It's fine to recommend something that we already know of, but in this situation, we usually ask the client to do some searches on the WordPress Directory and suggest one, which we can then check and install.
-- Fix complex problems that come up after a plugin or WordPress core update is applied.
-Exactly what constitutes a complex problem is at our discretion.
-But if we've spent a couple of hours on an update-related bug and it's still not fixed, we're probably dealing with one.
-- From time to time, we may make an exception to these restrictions.
-If you think that might be appropriate, ask a delivery lead.
-In all the above cases, we can offer to quote for the required work.
+From time to time, we may make an exception to these restrictions.
+If you think that might be appropriate, ask the account manager for the client.

 #### Charging for ticket work

-If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
-In this situation, we reassign the ticket to a delivery lead or someone from the client services team with an explanation.
+If you decide that a ticket asks for work to be done which falls outside the scope for support, then the work is chargeable.
+In this situation, we reassign the ticket to the account manager with an explanation of why the work is chargeable and a rough idea of how much work the client is asking for.

 It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.